 It’s easy to go overboard while you travel because there’s often no one around to call you out.
 This means you’ll be more susceptible to drinking too much, overeating, and doing reckless or dangerous activities.

 Is it any wonder that some backpackers just look like shit after a couple of months?
 They just sacrificed half their savings and whatever figure they’ve been working on for the sake of complete hedonism.

 If you’re going backpacking for a long period of time and don’t want to break down halfway, then take care of yourself.
 Eat as you would back home, that is, consciously.
 Don’t drink too much.
 It may be one of the hardest traveling tips to follow, but maybe try and working out every once and while as well.

 There are some hostels I have stayed in that I will never forget, both for the right and wrong reasons… However, I always remember hostels that serve amazing breakfasts!

 A crucial hack for the broke backpacker, free breakfasts can sometimes provide the entire nutrition required for one day of adventuring… I have in the past survived just off breakfasts.
 So – book a hostel that serves free breakfast.
 Free hostel breakfasts can come in the form of muesli and milk, plain white toast and jam (shit), or a full spread including pancakes, eggs, and coffee!

 Whatever form the breakfast comes in, it is a blessing because free breakfast means that you only have to sort out and pay for two meals that day.

 A hostel serving breakfast might be a few dollars more than the competition (though not always), but if the price difference isn’t huge, you’ll save money in the long run if you consistently don’t have to pay for breakfast!

-If you’re heading to Europe and want to party, check out some of my favourite party hostels here!
+If you’re heading to Europe and want to party, check out some of my favorite party hostels here!